HodyahAdler/BIU_oop_class_winter2024/Ass1.md

 (lines starting with > are what you write to the shell, other lines are expected output).

 Your main(String[] args) method will read the input number from the args array and convert it from a string to an integer.
-It will then call the two methods:
+It will then call the methods:

 `public static int reverseNum(int n);`

 and print the results.

-Note: you can convert a string to an integer using the following code:

-`int n = Integer.parseInt("123");`

-Task 2: Array place
+# Task 3: Array place
 Write a program called PlaceInArray that get array of integers nums sorted in non-decreasing order, and find the starting and ending position of a given target value.
 If target is not found in the array, return [-1, -1].